sergiomgaspar/fcc-data-visualization/README.md

-# Repo for the FreeCodeCamp Data Visualization exercices
+# Repo for the FreeCodeCamp Data Visualization exercises

 FCC Data Visualization is a module of the FreeCodeCamp curriculum

-### Exercices
+### exercises

-Below is a list of exercices and their status of completion
+Below is a list of exercises and their status of completion

   - **Build a Markdown Previewer:** (done) 07/03/2017
   - **Build a Camper Leaderboard:** TBD